TOTH Montessori

 • If children are free to choose their own work, how do you ensure that they receive a well-rounded education?

 • Montessori classrooms don’t look like regular classrooms.
-Where are the rows of desks?
-Where does the teacher stand?
+Why are children working on the floor?
+Where does the teacher stand to give lessons?

 Yes; Montessori classrooms encourage deep learning of the concepts behind academic skills rather than rote practice of abstract techniques.
+During a three-year cycle in the Primary classroom, a child will be exposed to math, language, geography, science, culture, art and other curriculum areas.
+Each year they build on their skills, working toward mastery.

 If you think your child would thrive in a Montessori environment, give us a call or schedule a tour online.
 We would love for you to visit our school and learn more.